LioQing/Phy-Notes/E8/Ch1.md

 ## 1.2 Lighting

 **luminous flux**
-def: the *brightness* of a light sourse as it *appears to the human eye*
+def: *perceived power* of light from a light source

 factors:
-1\. amount of light energy emitted by the source per unit time, i.e. the *power output*
+1\. power of light energy emitted by the source, i.e. the *power output*
 2\. response of the human eye to the *wavelengths* of light emitted

 unit: lumen (lm)